Floye-hub/Whitelist-Mod/README.md

 ## 📦 Installation

-1. Place the mod JAR in your server's `mods` folder
+1. Place the mod JAR in your server's and client's `mods` folder
 2. Restart the server to generate the config file
 3. Configure your lists in `config/modchecker/allowed_mods.json`